denzcoskun/SchoolAssistant/README.md

 This project is being developed for students.

-Weekly courses have been added to the project.
+Weekly schedule have been added.

 They will be added soon: